specify/web-asset-server/README.md

 sudo mv 80 /etc/authbind/byport
 ```

-An *upstart* script can be created to make sure the web asset server is started
+An *upstart* script or *systemd* unit file can be created to make sure the web asset server is started
 automatically.

+### Upstart
 Create the file `/etc/init/web-asset-server.conf` with the following
 contents, adjusting the `setuid` user and directories as appropriate:

 ```